 The Massachusetts Association of REALTORS Charitable Foundation has awarded more than $428,000 in grants to victims of natural disasters and has provided financial assistance to Massachusetts based non-profit organizations, home buyer counseling programs and shelter and emergency care services.

 NCMAR nominated organizations received grants to assist their continued efforts to transition homeless into permanent housing.

 The mission of the North Star Family Services is to provide shelter, meals and comprehensive assistance to homeless families with children and to increase community involvement in direct services and advocacy.

 The shelter welcomes homeless families with children.
-MIHN provides short term, community shelter to 5 homeless families with children at any given time.
+North Star provides short term, community shelter to 5 homeless families with children at any given time.
 Each family is given their own, private bedroom and is able to share common area spaces such as dining room, kitchen, personal mini-fridge, living room and lawn for children to play.

 Every family receives intensive case management services on a weekly basis.
 Assistance and referral is offered with regard to job search, daycare, health services, mental health services, SSI, apartment search, health insurance, state and federal programs, custody issues or court appearances.

 Any life obstacle that has proved to be a barrier for a family is discussed and strategies are identified to eliminate/minimize its affect helping them to achieve self sufficiency.

 In 2018, 2019 and again in 2020, NCMAR was able to secure a grant in the amount of $1500 for North Star.
 The picture below shows the building that houses the homeless families in Leominster.